Bodfari

 Bodfari is a village and community in Denbighshire, Wales.
 Until the local government reorganisation of 1974, Bodfari was in the historic county of Flintshire.

-The ancient parish of Bodfari comprised the townships of Bodfari, which was in historic Flintshire, and Aberwheeler, in historic Denbighshire.
+The ancient parish of Bodfari comprised the townships of Bodfari and Aberwheeler which was historically in Denbighshire.

 Location

-Bodfari is located at the approximate grid reference SJ093701.
 The village lies on the A541 road at the point where the road passes through a gap in the Clwydian Hills, the gap being part of the valley of the River Wheeler (Welsh: Afon Chwiler).